Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Debit Credit

-Balance (balance) of economic assets at the beginning of the month reduction of economic
+Balance of business assets at the beginning of the month reduction of economic

 Business transactions that cause increase(+) economic assets in the reporting month

-The amount of business transactions will be debit turnover from couple for the reporting month loan turnover accounts for the reporting month
+The amount of business transactions will be debit turnover from couple for the reporting month loan turnover invoices for the reporting month

 The balance at the end of the month is equal to the balance at the beginning of the month + debit turnover - credit turnover

-In a passive account, the balance is always recorded in the credit of the account.
-All entries that increase the account are recorded in the credit of the account, reducing - in the debit.
-The closing balance of the passive account is calculated by the formula:
+In a liability account, the balance is always recorded as a credit to the account.
+All entries that increase the account are recorded as a credit to the account, and all entries that decrease it are recorded as a debit.
+The final balance on the liability account is calculated using the formula:

 Final balance (always credit) = Initial balance + Credit turnover - Debit turnover.